ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 ));
 {% endhighlight %}

-For the issuance and renewal of the token `oauth2.js` is responsible.
-One token exchange strategy is for username-password flow, another - for refresh tokens.
+`oauth2.js` is responsible for the issuance and renewal of the token.
+One token exchange strategy is for username-password flow, another is to refresh tokens.

 {% highlight js %}
 var oauth2orize         = require('oauth2orize');